terrytaylorbonn/terrytaylorbonn.github.io/0-demo.markdown

 - **Unconventional Methods**: It involves using parts or code in ways they were not originally intended to be used (colloquially known as a "kluge" or "jerry-rigging").
 - **Tech Origins**: Heavily used in software development to describe a quick, temporary script or "dirty code" written to test a feature or bypass a bug.

-While sometimes viewed as a negative sign of poor planning, it is often a celebrated, creative process in "hackathons" where building a working concept rapidly is the entire point. "
+While sometimes viewed as a negative sign of poor planning, it is often a celebrated, creative process in "hackathons" where building a working concept rapidly is the entire point.

-Note: If you ask the same question again, Google AI will intentionally give you a different answer to give the impression that AI is not deterministic.
+- **This is what AI has been for over half a century... technical experiment, a hack that only recently (thanks to powerful GPUs that could perform the brute-force computations) worked well enough to market as "intelligent"**.
+- **But the hack performs some vital functions extremely well, which makes it valuable.**
+- **The challenge: Project Engineering so that it works well enough for specific applications.**

 <br>

-## **The following diagram explains the core GPT-3 transformer (TF) hack**
+## **4 The hack in detail: Astounding engineering (GPT-3 transformer (TF))**

 *Note: Even the latest LLM TFs use the same basic algorithm*.